 Both the eccrine and apocrine sweat glands are activated by nerves.
 These nerves respond to a variety of stimuli including:

-In people who have excessive sweating, or hyperhidrosis, the sweat glands (eccrine glands in particular) overreact to stimuli and are just generally overactive, producing more sweat than is necessary.
+In people who have excessive sweating or hyperhidrosis, the sweat glands (eccrine glands in particular) overreact to stimuli and are just generally overactive, producing more sweat than is necessary.
 It's often said that people with hyperhidrosis have sweat glands that are stuck in the "on" position.
 (Ready to learn more about hyperhidrosis?
 Listen to the Hyperhidrosis 101 podcast now.)

 Not all excessive sweating is the same.
-And in fact, sometimes profuse sweating can be a sign of something very serious.
+And, in fact, sometimes profuse sweating can be a sign of something very serious.
 Learn more about the two types of hyperhidrosis here.
-Whether you have primary focal hyperhidrosis or generalized secondary hyperhidrosis, we have incredible resources for you right here at the International Hyperhidrosis Society and we hope you'll explore this website thoroughly.
+Whether you have primary focal hyperhidrosis or generalized secondary hyperhidrosis, we have incredible resources for you here at the International Hyperhidrosis Society and we hope you'll explore this website thoroughly.
 As you do so, you'll even find important info about sweat issues you've probably never heard of before, including not sweating at all, colored sweat, bloody sweat, smelly sweat.

 Illustration explanation: The skin is composed of an epidermal layer (E) from which hair follicles (H), sweat glands (G), and sebaceous glands (S) descend into the underlying dermis (D).
 Attribution: Reprinted from Robbin’s Pathologic Basis of Disease, Edition 6, Cotran, Ramzi S., Chapter 27, Fig 27-1A, Copyright 1999, with permission from Elsevier.